Start playing guitar How to choose a guitar for beginners?

 Mad Sin was a band that believed in the greatness of The Cramps and The Meteors when others ignored it.

 Formed in Germany in 1987, their albums and live shows acted as ambassadors for the psychobilly movement across continental Europe.
+(Netherlands’ Batmobile also deserve credit for spreading the gospel of psychobilly across “the old continent” and, more recently, France’s Astro Zombies)

 7. Nekromantix

 Psychobilly works in the same way that genre movies do.
 The great ones know how to rely on the style’s most emblematic characteristics.
 Nekromantix play up the genre’s best-known markers.
-But their commitment has made them one of psychobilly’s biggest band.
+But their commitment has made them one of psychobilly’s biggest bands.

 6. Tiger Army